-Corned Beef is a beef brisket preserved and cured in salt and pickling spices.
+Corned Beef is a beef brisket preserved and then cured in salt and pickling spices.
 The brisket is a tough cut of meat.
 However, the curing process of making corned beef, along with a slow and moist cooking method, renders it tender and juicy.

-Why is it Called Corned Beef?
+Why is it called "corned" beef?

 According to Wikipedia, the word “corn” comes from the Anglo Saxon language and describes any small, hard particle or grain.
 The term “corned beef” may refer to the granular salt used in the curing of the beef.